What Are The Symptoms Of Leukemia?

 The Four Types Of Leukemia

 There are four different types of leukemia.
 Each type is differentiated in terms of how quickly the disease develops, and cell abnormality type.
-Blood cells, made in the bone marrow, include white blood cells, which are responsible for fighting infections, and red blood cells that are vital for transporting oxygen to the cells and tissues of the body.
+Following are cells made in the bone marrow that can be impacted by leukemia.
+White blood cells, which are responsible for fighting infections, and red blood cells that are vital for transporting oxygen to the cells and tissues of the body.
 Platelets are also made within the bone marrow, and are responsible for clotting.